adfinis/kubernetes-etcd-backup/README.md

 - `ETCD_BACKUP_KEEP_COUNT`: Number of backups to keep.
 Only used if `backup.expiretype` is set to `count`.
 - `ETCD_BACKUP_UMASK`: Umask used inside the script to set restrictive permission on written files, as they contain sensitive information.
 - `ENDPOINT`: The IP address of the etcd endpoint, without scheme or port, e.g. `"192.168.39.86"`.

+Note that the storage type is exclusive.
+This means it is either S3 or PVC.
+In case of using S3 we do not manage the retention within the backup script.
+We suggest using a rentention policy on the S3 bucket itself.
+This can be done thanks to an objects expiration configuration as described in the object lifecycle management [documentation](https://min.io/docs/minio/linux/administration/object-management/object-lifecycle-management.html#object-expiration).

 Changing the schedule be done in the CronJob directly, with `spec.schedule`:
 ```